heistp/irtt/README.md

 packets sent on a fixed period, and produces both user and machine parseable output.

-IRTT has reached version 0.9.0, and is usable today, but needs more work until version 1.0.0 can be released.
+IRTT has reached version 0.9.1.
 I would appreciate any feedback, which you can send under Issues.
 However, it could be useful to first review the [Roadmap](#roadmap) section of the documentation before submitting a new bug or feature request.